tsantiagoro85/credit-risk-classification/report.md

 ## Analysis Overview

 The purpose of the present challenge was to use various techniques to train and evaluate a model based on loan risk.
 A provided dataset of historical lending activity from a peer-to-peer lending services company was used to build a model that could identify the credit worthiness of borrowers.
 Briefly, the dataset included information regarding loan size ($), interest rate, borrower income, debt to income ratio, number of accounts, derogatory marks, total debt and loan status.
-In order to predict healthy loans and high-risk loans, labels sets (y) from the "loan_status" column were created.
+In order to predict healthy and high-risk loans, labels sets (y) from the "loan_status" column were created.
 In addition, a features (X) dataframe was created from the remaining columns.
-The data were split into training and testing sets using train_test_split, using a random state of 1.
+The data were split into training and testing sets using train_test_split, and a random state of 1.
 A logistic regression model was created using the original data and the function LogisticRegression() from sklearn.
 Finally, the model's performance was evaluated using a confusion matrix and a classification report.

 ## Results